 AI-based ranking vs legacy/statistical ranking systems - what has changed?

-AI-based ranking systems are powered by machine learning and consider factors that traditional statistical models overlook to produce more accurate and relevant results for a search query.
+AI-based ranking systems are powered by machine learning and consider ranking factors that traditional statistical models overlook to produce more accurate and relevant results for a search query.
 These systems can learn from past user behavior to better understand what type of content is likely to be most suitable for a given query.

 For example, Natural Language Processing (NLP) is a form of AI that enables machines to understand natural human language better.
 It can help search engines better understand user intent and provide more relevant search results.
 More advanced technology, like neural networks and evolutionary algorithms, will continue to improve the way search works in the future.